stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day09_explict_wait_methods_singleton_driver/ReadMe.md

 We have `WebDriverFactory` class with method `getDriver` to generate `WebDriver` instance.
 However, everytime the method is called it will create new object, and it will open up new browser window different from `TestBase`.
-Si it's not ideal either
+So it's not ideal either.

 > Thought: what if we have another utility class that only generate single WebDriver instance? <br>
 > Hold that thought, we will come back to it.